DuckyMomo20012/file-crypto/README.md

 - Is this project ready for production?

-  - No, this is a small project for practicing cryptographic systems or flows.
+  - No, this is a small project for practicing cryptographic systems or schemes.
     This wasn't meant for production.

 <!-- License -->